Fourier multipliers in $\mathrm{SL}_n(\mathbf{R})$: Introduction

 We study the relation between regularity and $L_p$-boundedness for multipliers in the group algebra of $\SL$.
 In Euclidean harmonic analysis, this central topic orbits around the H\"ormander-Mikhlin fundamental condition \cite{Ho,Mi}.
 It defines a large class of Fourier multipliers |including Riesz transforms and Littlewood-Paley partitions of unity| which are crucial in Fourier summability or pseudodifferential operator theory.
 Given a measurable function $m: \R^n \to \C$, its Fourier multiplier is the linear map determined by Then, $T_m$ is $L_p$-bounded on $\R^n$ for $1 < p < \infty$ whenever

-This condition imposes $m$ to be a bounded function, smooth over $\R^n \setminus \{0\}$ satisfying certain local and asymptotic behavior.
+This condition imposes $m$ to be bounded, smooth over $\R^n \setminus \{0\}$ and to satisfy certain local and asymptotic behavior.
 Locally, $m$ admits a singularity at $0$ with a mild control of derivatives around it up to order $[\frac{n}{2}] +1$.
-This singularity links to deep concepts in harmonic analysis and justifies the key role of H\"ormander-Mikhlin theorem in Fourier multiplier $L_p$-theory.
+This singularity links to deep concepts in harmonic analysis and justifies the key role of the H\"ormander-Mikhlin theorem in Fourier multiplier $L_p$-theory.
 Asymptotically, the same derivatives decay faster and faster to $0$, at a polynomial rate given by the differentiation order.
 It is optimal in the sense that we may not consider less classical derivatives |a Sobolev type formulation (recalled below in this paper) admits differentiability orders up to $\frac{n}{2} + \varepsilon$| or larger upper bounds for them.

 The H\"ormander-Mikhlin theorem has been investigated during the last decades for nilpotent groups by Christ, Cowling, M\"uller, Ricci or Stein among others.
 In the context of semisimple Lie groups, these questions have only been considered under additional symmetry assumptions.
 Let $\G$ be a real semisimple (noncompact and connected) Lie group with finite center and $\mathrm{K}$ be maximal compact in $\G$.
 Consider the Riemannian symmetric space $\G/\mathrm{K}$ equipped with its $\G$-invariant measure under left multiplication.
 If $\mathfrak{a}$ is a Cartan subalgebra for $(\G,\mathrm{K})$, the $\G$-invariant maps on $L_2(\G/\mathrm{K})$ can be identified via the spherical transform with Weyl-group-invariant elements in $L_\infty(\mathfrak{a}^*)$.
-H\"ormander-Mikhlin criteria for this class of multipliers were first considered by Clerc and Stein \cite{CSt}, which established a necessary analiticity condition and a weak form of Mikhlin sufficient condition.
+H\"ormander-Mikhlin criteria for this class of multipliers were first considered by Clerc and Stein \cite{CSt}, which established a necessary analyticity condition and a weak form of Mikhlin sufficient condition.
 Stanton and Tomas \cite{ST} obtained nearly optimal results in rank one based on precise local/asymptotic expansion formulae for spherical functions on $\G/\mathrm{K}$.
 Anker \cite{A} finally discovered satisfactory Mikhlin conditions in high ranks.
 We refer to \cite{RW} for an interesting generalization in $\mathrm{SL}_2(\R)$ and to \cite{AL,I1,I2,LM} for related results.

 In this paper we work with the full semisimple Lie group $\SL$ and place it in the frequency side.
 Its dual is no longer a group and it is described as a group von Neumann algebra, a key model of quantum (nonclassical) group.
 The interest of Fourier multipliers over group algebras was early recognized in the pioneering work of Haagerup \cite{H}, as well as in the research carried out thereafter in the context of approximation properties \cite{DCH,CDSW,CH,H2}.
 The corresponding theory of Fourier $L_p$-multipliers is basic in noncommutative harmonic analysis, with potential applications in geometric group theory and operator algebra.
 It has recently gained a considerable momentum \cite{GJP,JMP1,JMP2,JR,dLdlS,LdlS,MR,PRo}.